arxanas/lint381/README.md

   * Use of `0` or `1` in loop conditions instead of `true` or `false`.
   * Use of `string::compare`.
   * Comparing `size()` to `0` instead of using `empty`.
+  * Using post-increment instead of pre-increment for iterators.

 # Bugs